Pronti-Beam/what2wear/ReadME.md

 The model used was open sourced by Antonio Rubio: https://github.com/arubior/bilstm He has instructions on on this GIthub page on how to train the model.
-Most of what we've customized pertains to the preprocessing/post-processing of inputs to run inferences on this model to generate outfits
+Most of what we've customized pertains to the preprocessing/post-processing of inputs to run inferences on this model to generate outfits.

 ### What is the model?